mautic/developer-documentation-new/docs/form_hooks/getting_started.rst

-Getting started with Form hooks
+Getting started with form hooks
 ###############################

 You can use Mautic's support for Form hooks to enhance or customize the Form experience when embedded into your third party websites.